PROFIT MARGIN: [PASS]

 INVENTORY TO SALES: [PASS]

 This methodology strongly believes that companies, especially small ones, should have tight control over inventory.
 It's a warning sign if a company's inventory relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
-Inventory to Sales for BIIB was 8.11% last year, while for this year it is 9.51%.
-Although the inventory to sales is rising, it is below the max 30% that is allowed.
-The investor can still consider the stock if all other criteria appear very attractive.
+Inventory to Sales for BIIB was 7.35% last year, while for this year it is 6.91%.
+Since the inventory to sales is decreasing by -0.44% the stock passes this criterion.

 ACCOUNT RECEIVABLE TO SALES: [PASS]